-On the Charon-SSP AWS instance, verify that the security group assigned to the instance permits the required traffic.
-If the connection to the X-server runs across an SSH VPN tunnel, only SSH must be allowed to the AWS instance.
+On the Charon-SSP cloud-based instance, verify that the security configuration associated with the instance permits the required traffic.
+If the connection to the X-server runs across an SSH VPN tunnel, only SSH must be allowed to the cloud instance.